huijunchen9260/fm.awk/README.md

     - e.g., After selection, `:mv {} ~` will move selected item to `$HOME` directory.
 - `cmd` can be shell alias (`bash` and `zsh` confirmed. `fish` not sure).
 - tab completion on `:cd ` and search (`/`)
+- tab completion on command line mode based on command line history.
-- left / right arrow to move cursor
+- left / right arrow to move cursor; up / down arrow to access command line history.

 ## TODO